Posted on June 1st, 2018

 1. Your bed linens.

 Many people only wash their bed linens when they become visibly stained or dingy.
-This can be problematic (especially for allergy sufferers) because the skin dander we shed makes excellent food for dust mites and bacteria… And once they’re in your sheets, the next step is infesting your mattress.
+According to our friends at Super Cleaning Service Louisville, this can be problematic (especially for allergy sufferers) because the skin dander we shed makes excellent food for dust mites and bacteria… And once they’re in your sheets, the next step is infesting your mattress.
 Prevent this unhygienic build-up by laundering your bedding at least once per week.
 Make sure to use warm water (not hot) when you do, and follow any washing instructions that came with your bedding.
 This will help to extend its lifespan.

 2. Your shower curtain.